Accelize/apyfal/docs/index.rst

 Feature
 -------

-+ Configuration of cloud host environment for AWS, OVH
++ Configuration of cloud host environment
-+ Remote or local execution facility
++ Remote or local execution
-+ Simplified API
++ Cloud storage direct access from accelerator

 **Limitations in remote mode**